jmera/secure_cookies/README.md

 ## Requirements

-To work properly, this middlware must be inserted before your cookie middlware.
+To work properly, this middlware must come before your cookie middlware.

 ## Usage